Javier-Caballero-Info/personal_page_admin_crud_nodejs/README.md

 ## Overview

 This is a content administration api for my Personal Page.
 Each endpoint correspond with a section of the page.
 The idea with the project is proof the concept of microservice a little scale.
-Exist others endpoints to manage difer
+Exist others endpoints to manage different resposabilities.

 ## API Description